nabawi16/nabawi16/README.md

 </p>

-<h4 align="center">I am an Informatics Engineer passionate about creating and testing programs.
-I also already know about basic programming.
-To improve my skills, I attended the Alterra Academy Bootcamp which focused on the Quality Engineer Program.
-I learned a lot about Quality Engineering and am now proficient with full automation frameworks and tools using Selenium, Serenity BDD, Katalon, JMeter, Postman, and Appium.
-I am experienced in conducting software testing, identifying and tracking bugs and compiling accurate test reports in working as a team on project work.
+<h4 align="center">I am a passionate Software Quality Assurance professional experienced in API, web, and mobile testing for both Android and iOS.
+Proficient in using JIRA for task management, I thrive in dynamic environments and excel in implementing Scrum and Agile methodologies.
+After attending the Alterra Academy Bootcamp focused on Quality Engineering, I became skilled in automation tools such as Selenium, Serenity BDD, Katalon, JMeter, Postman, and Appium.
+I have a strong background in software testing, bug identification, and compiling test reports.
+Recently, I worked in a banking company, applying my quality engineering skills to ensure the security and reliability of financial software systems.
+My experience in the banking sector has refined my ability to identify critical issues and improve software performance.
 </h4>
 <br/>